Check and Test Regular Expressions

 [^xyz]Matches any character *not* in the set x, y, or z

-[a-q]Matches any character from 'a' through 'q'
+[a-q]Matches any character in the range from 'a' to 'q'

-[0-7]Matches any digit from '0' through '7'
+[0-7]Matches any digit in the range from '0' to '7'

 String Replacements